-The general terms and conditions of the agreement for the use of the network are approved by ERSE.
+The general terms and conditions of the agreements for the use of the network are approved by ERSE.
 These agreements are valid for one gas year (the period comprehended between 12pm on 1 July and 12pm on 30 June of the following year) and shall be automatic and successively renewed for equal periods, unless they are rejected by the system user, which shall give 60 days' notice as to the term of the agreement or its renewal.
+The terms and conditions of such agreements were approved by ERSE through regulation 1677/2008 of 15 January.